ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 3 ros2 node info
 ^^^^^^^^^^^^^^^^

-Now that you know the name of your nodes, you can access more information about them with:
+Now that you know the names of your nodes, you can access more information about them with:

 .. code-block:: console